-Leading (pre-emptive) pedestrian interval signals: Traffic signal configuration that allows pedestrians to enter the intersection before the parallel light turns green, allowing better visibility and safety.

-Local Historic District: A designation program administered through a local Historic Preservation Commission that is intended to identify, preserve and promote historic and cultural assets.
+- Leading/ pre-emptive pedestrian interval signals: Allow pedestrians to start into the intersection first for better visibility before the parallel light turns green. - Local Historic District: A designation program administered through a local Historic Preservation Commission that is intended to identify, preserve and promote historic and cultural assets.
 Designations can be granted for individual properties, as well as for larger districts.
 Designated properties can qualify for various tax incentive programs.